mer30hamid/PersianBoard/README.md

 How to use

 * Set the application language to persian ("فارسی") in Application settings
-* Set (Y/m/d) as date dormat in Application settings
+* Set (Y/m/d) as date format in Application settings

 Features